OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-02.md

 ## 1 Chronicles 2:37

-Zabad fathered Ephlal, and Ephlal fathered Obed,
+Zabad was the father of Ephlal, and Ephlal fathered Obed,

 ## 1 Chronicles 2:38

-Obed fathered Jehu, and Jehu fathered Azariah,
+Obed was the father of Jehu, and Jehu fathered Azariah,

 ## 1 Chronicles 2:39

-Azariah fathered Helez, and Helez became the father of Eleasah,
+Azariah was the father of Helez, and Helez became the father of Eleasah,

 ## 1 Chronicles 2:40

-Eleasah fathered Sismai, and Sismai became the father of Shallum,
+Eleasah was the father of Sismai, and Sismai became the father of Shallum,

 ## 1 Chronicles 2:41

-Shallum fathered Jekamiah, and Jekamiah fathered Elishama.
+Shallum was the father of Jekamiah, and Jekamiah fathered Elishama.

 ---